Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Aveley had an extremely high national income level according to latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers was $68,495 and the average income stood at $81,959, compared to Greater Perth's figures of $60,748 and $80,248 respectively.
-Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates would be approximately $75,084 (median) and $89,843 (average) as of September 2025.
-According to 2021 Census figures, household, family and personal incomes in Aveley ranked highly nationally, between the 75th and 82nd percentiles.
-The predominant income cohort spanned 45.1% of locals (7,737 people) in the $1,500 - 2,999 category, reflecting patterns seen in the surrounding region where 32.0% similarly occupied this range.
-High housing costs consumed 17.8% of income, yet strong earnings placed disposable income at the 73rd percentile and the area's SEIFA income ranking placed it in the 5th decile.
+The suburb of Aveley has a high national income level according to latest ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Aveley is $68,495 and the average income stands at $81,959.
+These figures compare to Greater Perth's median of $60,748 and average of $80,248.
+Based on Wage Price Index growth of 9.62% since financial year 2023, estimated incomes for September 2025 would be approximately $75,084 (median) and $89,843 (average).
+According to 2021 Census figures, incomes in Aveley rank highly nationally, between the 75th and 82nd percentiles.
+The predominant income cohort spans 45.1% of locals, with 7,737 people earning $1,500 - 2,999.
+This pattern is similar to surrounding regions where 32.0% occupy this income range.
+High housing costs consume 17.8% of income in Aveley.
+Despite this, strong earnings place disposable income at the 73rd percentile nationally.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income